 - Oops e-communication.
 If you receive an e-communication that was sent to a multitude of people, including yourself, reply only to those who need a response.

 - Tone in your e-communication.
-As you already know, tone in a message can be easily mis-interpreted.
+As you already know, the tone in a message can be easily misinterpreted.
 Take the time to make sure your message communicates a tone that can be easily received.
-The best way to gauge this is have another person read it before sending it.
+The best way to gauge this is to have another person read it before sending it.